itsjunetime/smserver/README.md

 - [x] Convenient Custom CSS Loading
 - [x] HTTPS
 - [x] Desktop notifications
+- [x] Access to camera roll on web interface
 - [ ] Subject lines for texts on web interface
 - [ ] Information on web page about battery life, wifi connection, etc - This is nearly done.
-- [ ] Access to camera roll - This is nearly done

 ### Future plans
 - [ ] Search through messages from browser - This has been implemented in the API